alyssarose05/EmotionDetection/README.md

 ## Installation
 This is made to be used in a Linux terminal.
-Before cloning this repository, please make sure that you have the following programs and Python libraries installed in your terminal:
+Before cloning this repository, please make sure that you have the following programs and Python packages/libraries installed in your terminal:
 - Git
 - Python 3.11 or higher
 - Flask 2.2.2 or higher